VasudhaMaddi/Topic-Modeling-NLP/README.md

 # LDA Topic Analysis Results

 ## Optimal Number of Topics
-The optimal number of topics determined by the Latent Dirichlet Allocation (LDA) model is 7.
+The process of determining the optimal number of topics for LDA topic modeling is based on coherence scores, which helps in generating more interpretable topics from the given text data.

 ## Topics and Their Main Themes